 Pulsars can run either on the same network or an entirely separate one.
 Cases of the former include:

-private networks that can implement a dedicated server;
+Private networks that can implement a dedicated server.

-cross-enterprise and hybrid networks that can use a shared network of pulsars yet run individual installations of Insolar networks;
+Cross-enterprise and hybrid networks that can use a shared network of pulsars yet run individual installations of Insolar networks.

-and public networks that can use trusted pulsar nodes or run the pulsar function on other nodes.
+Public networks that can use trusted pulsar nodes or run the pulsar function on other nodes.